martintnr/PRISM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-PleioVar takes as input GWAS data and outputs pleiotropic labels for HapMap3 variants.
+PleioVar takes as input GWAS data and outputs pleiotropic labels for a list of variants.

 ## Installation